"All you've got to do is break through, to make your wishes all come true! AMAZING"Grandia III

 , especially old fashioned planes.

-, Yuuki immediately saves her.
-The girl is named Alfina, one of the last Communicators: a tribe that can converse with the god-like Sacred Beasts, protectors of the planet.
-Oh, and she's looking for her missing brother (and Communicator) Emelious, who was last spotted hanging out with some incredibly suspicious characters.
-Cue adventure!
+It turns out that the girl is named Alfina, who is one of the last members of a tribe (the Communicators) that can converse with the god-like Sacred Beasts that protect the planet.
+Yuuki joins Alfina on her search for her missing big brother Emelious, who was last seen with some incredibly suspicious characters.

 Released on the PlayStation 2